 Social media is a great tool used to interact with and meet others.
 There are times when you or someone else may get ‘blocked’ by another user.
 This feature is open for anyone to use for any reason.

 To protect users’ privacy or the feelings of others, Facebook does not show you who blocked you.
-There isn’t a notification that you’ve been blocked, nor is there a list of users who’ve blocked your account.
+You receive no notifications of getting blocked, nor is there a list of users who’ve blocked your account.

 You may wonder how you can tell if someone has blocked you.
 This article shows you various ways to find out if someone blocked you on Facebook.

 What is the Difference Between Blocked and Unfriended?

-First of all, let’s understand that there is a big difference between being blocked and unfriended.
+First of all, you must understand that there is a big difference between getting blocked and unfriended.
 When another user unfriends you, you can still see their profile, comments on mutual pages, and any public content they share.
 You can even send them another friend request.

-However, if someone blocked your account, you won’t see their profile at all.
-Nor will you see any comments, interactions, or updates.
+However, if someone blocks your account, you won’t see their profile, and you can’t view comments, interactions, or updates.
 You also cannot contact them whatsoever.

 In short, if someone blocks you, they effectively disappear on Facebook (at least for you).
-So if you don’t see them in your Friends’ list but can still see them on the site, you haven’t been blocked; you’ve been unfriended.
+So, if you don’t see them in your Friends list but can still see them on the site, you were not blocked; you got unfriended.